Gomystalka/WindowPong/README.md

 <h2><b>PLEASE DO NOT USE THIS CODE FOR MALICIOUS PURPOSES.
 THIS WAS MADE FOR FUN ONLY.
 I DO NOT TAKE ANY RESPONSIBILITY FOR ANY DAMAGE DONE USING THIS PROGRAM OR ANY FORMS OF IT</b></h2>

+<h1>How to run</h1>
+The project can either be compiled from the source code or downloaded from the <b>Releases</b> section on this repository.

 <h1>Known Bugs</h1>
 <ul>
   <li>Collisions are not accurate at high speeds for some windows.</li>